philamp/jellygrail/README.md

 # Good to know / Known issues
 - only last 2500 real-debrid torrents are backuped.
+- ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in **Video_Library/virtual** folder as it will also delete corresponding files in the underlying file-systems.
+Just delete the .bindfs_jelly.db file in **jellygrail/** folder and trigger a new **/scan**
 - A daily docker restart is still needed so far.
 - **rclone_jelly is an experimental fork of https://github.com/itsToggle/rclone_RD to change the normal behavior of rclone's vfs_cache and thus it's not a "cache" anymore: it stores RAR/ISO file structure data to improve access reliability especially when using Real-Debrid service.
   - This cache will have a size equal to 0.5%~ of you real-debrid storage size, using it on an SSD is better (but not mandatory).